fcaponetto/robotics_columbia/Project_4/README.md

+# Cartesian controller for Kuka LWR
+This controller will allow you to interactively move the end-effector by dragging around an interactive marker.
+It is done by implementing **Differential Kinematics** and therefore the numerical computation of the **Jacobian**

 ## How do run this project in my own Ubuntu machine?
 Install the needed ROS package(s).
 Run the following lines on your terminal: sudo apt-get update